Who is my academic advisor?

 Can I add a course after the deadline?

-In September and in January no students may register after the second Friday of each term unless approved by an academic dean.
+In September and in January no students may register after the second Friday of each term unless approved by the Registrar (or direct delegate).
 Normally exceptional circumstances must apply.
 Students must submit a through Connect to request permission for late registration in a course.

 What is the withdrawal period for Fall/Winter courses?
 Is there a penalty to withdraw?

-All students registered during the Fall and Winter terms may withdraw without academic penalty from a 3 credit course by the last day of classes in the term.
-All students registered during the Fall and Winter terms may withdraw without penalty from a full year 1, 3, or 6 credit course by the last day of classes in the Winter term.
+All students registered during the Fall and Winter terms may withdraw without academic penalty from a 3 credit course before the end of the eighth week of term.
+All students registered during the Fall and Winter terms may withdraw without penalty from a full year 1, 3, or 6 credit course before the end of the second week in the Winter term.
 Students may withdraw from Fall/Winter courses through Connect@MTA.
-A ‘W’ notation will be recorded on the transcript for withdrawal.
-A 'W’ notation carries no academic penalty and is not factored into GPA calculations.
-Students may not petition to have a ‘W’ removed from the transcript.
 Consult academic calendar regulation 10.4.3 for more details.

 What is the withdrawal period for Spring/Summer courses?
 Is there a penalty to withdraw?